pupil-labs/web-aois/README.md

 # Web AOIs
-This project can be used with a [Pupil Labs Neon eyetracker](https://pupil-labs.com/products/neon) to record and visualize data as a user browses a webpage.
+This project can be used with a [Pupil Labs Neon eye tracker](https://pupil-labs.com/products/neon) to record and visualize data as a user browses a webpage.
 Gaze data is mapped to coordinates for the webpage and for individual AOIs within a page.

 ## Installation
 Install the python package and initialize Playwright